Anubisgaminghere/Chain-overlay/README.md

-just copy the script to paste, paste in tampermonkey, and run
+Have an API key ready to copy and paste, i use Torn PDA one. it is stored locally, no need to worry. copy the script, paste in tampermonkey, run. you cannot miss it. you will be prompted for API key to get countdown timer. it is local, and safe.